Хірургічне відновлення прохідності дихальних шляхів

 Крикотиреотомія

 Unlike positioning for laryngoscopy or ventilation, the correct position for cricothyrotomy involves extending the neck and arching the shoulders backward.
-After sterile preparation, the larynx is grasped with the nondominant hand while a blade held in the dominant hand is used to vertically incise the skin, subcutaneous tissue, and cricothyroid membrane.
-A tracheal hook helps keep the space open and prevent retraction of the trachea while a small endotracheal tube (6.0 mm internal diameter [ID]) or small tracheotomy tube (cuffed 4.0 Shiley preferred) is advanced through the surgical site into the trachea.
+After sterile preparation, the clinician grasps the larynx with the nondominant hand while a blade held in the dominant hand is used to vertically incise the skin, subcutaneous tissue, and horizontally incise the cricothyroid membrane using 1 attempt cut that fit the diameter of a small endotracheal tube (6.0 mm internal diameter [ID]) or small tracheotomy tube (cuffed 4.0 Shiley preferred) used to keep the airway open over a bougie guide aimed downward into the trachea.

 Трахеостомія

-Percutaneous tracheostomy is an attractive alternative for mechanically ventilated, critically ill patients.
+Percutaneous tracheostomy is an attractive alternative for patients who are critically ill and receiving mechanical ventilation.
 This bedside technique uses skin puncture and dilators to insert a tracheostomy tube.
 Fiberoptic assistance (within the trachea) is usually used to prevent puncture of the membranous (posterior) trachea and esophagus.

 Rarely, tracheostomy insertion causes hemorrhage, thyroid damage, pneumothorax, recurrent laryngeal nerve paralysis, injury to major vessels, or late tracheal stenosis at the insertion site.

 Erosion of the trachea is uncommon.
-It results more commonly from excessively high cuff pressure.
+It results more commonly from excessively high cuff pressure (> 30 cm of water).
 Rarely, hemorrhage from major vessels (eg, innominate artery), fistulas (especially tracheoesophageal), and tracheal stenosis occur.
 Using high-volume, low-pressure cuffs with tubes of appropriate size and measuring cuff pressure frequently (every 8 hours) to maintain it at < 30 cm water decrease the risk of ischemic pressure necrosis, but patients in shock, with low cardiac output, or with sepsis remain especially vulnerable.